Trump blasts report on his business losses, calls accounting a 'sport'

-WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday defended himself following a media report that said his businesses had lost a total of more than $1 billion from 1985 to 1994, saying he had leeway with his taxes as a real estate developer.
+WASHINGTON (Reuters) - U.S. President Donald Trump defended himself on Wednesday following a media report that said his businesses had lost more than $1 billion from 1985 to 1994, saying he had leeway with his taxes as a real estate developer.

-The report, published in the New York Times on Tuesday, detailed how his core businesses of casinos, hotels and apartment buildings had lost $1.17 billion over a decade, allowing him to avoid paying income taxes for eight of the 10 years.
+The report, published in the New York Times on Tuesday, detailed how his core businesses of casinos, hotels and apartment buildings had lost $1.17 billion over a decade, allowing him to avoid paying income taxes for eight of those 10 years.

-During the period described, Trump said he was allowed massive tax write-offs for depreciation and many “non monetary” losses, adding the report contained “very old information.”
+Trump said he was allowed massive tax write-offs for depreciation and many “non monetary” losses, adding the report contained “very old information.”

 “You always wanted to show losses for tax purposes ... almost all real estate developers did - and often re-negotiate with banks, it was sport,” Trump said in a post on Twitter on Wednesday.

+Democrats in the U.S. House of Representatives have requested Trump’s tax returns as part of investigations into the president and possible conflicts of interest.
+Treasury Secretary Steven Mnuchin this week refused a request for those documents, setting up a likely legal fight.

-Though U.S. presidential candidates have traditionally released their tax returns during the campaign, Trump has refused to do so.
+Though U.S. presidential candidates have traditionally released their tax returns during election campaigns, Trump has refused to do so.
 He also continues to own his businesses, though he has said his sons run the day-to-day operations.

+House Speaker Nancy Pelosi on Wednesday tweeted that the report underscored the need for lawmakers to review Trump’s taxes, as allowed by law.

+Separately, she told the Washington Post in an interview it would be up to House Ways and Means Committee Chairman Richard Neal to decide the next steps over the tax return issue.

 Trump has repeatedly said he could not release his tax documents because he is under audit by the Internal Revenue Service (IRS).